bojieli/serdes-benchmark/README.md

 This is a simple benchmark of serialization and deserialization (serdes).

 The benchmark uses a tree data structure for serdes, where each node in the tree contains four fields: an integer key, a string value, an optional left node, and an optional right node.
+The structure of the tree is randomly generated.
+The key and value of each node are also randomly generated with some contraints.

 The famous serialization framework, Protocol Buffers, uses variable-length encoding for serializing integers to reduce the length of serialized string and TLV (type-length-value) to achieve backward/forward compatibility.
 These increases the CPU time required for serialization.
 However, under high-performance networks, transferring a larger amount of data is faster than compressing the data during serialization.